Voultapher/sort-research-rs/writeup/intel_avx512/text.md

 # 10~17x faster than what?
-A performance analysis of Intel' x86-simd-sort (AVX-512)
+A performance analysis of Intel's x86-simd-sort (AVX-512)

 Author: Lukas Bergdoll @Voultapher
 Date: 10-06-2023 (DD-MM-YYYY)